rbottura/p5-init/README.md

 ### To create a new p5 project:

-1. Open the Command Palette (with `command-shift-p` on Mac, or `ctrl-shift-p` on Windows) and then start typing and select `Create p5.js Project`.
+1. Open the Command Palette (with `command-shift-p` on Mac, or `ctrl-shift-p` on Windows) and then start typing and select `Create p5.js Starter Project`.
 2. Select a new empty folder to put your project in.
 3. (optional) click the "Go Live" button in the bottom status bar to open your sketch in a browser
 4. Abolish cops.

 ### To install p5 libraries:

-1. Open the Command Palette, then start typing and select `Install p5 Contributor Library`
+1. Open the Command Palette, then start typing and select `Install p5 Starter Contributor Library`
 2. Select the library you'd like to install and hit enter.
 3. Select `Install` to download the library and add it as a script tag to your index file, or select `Visit home page` to view documentation for that library.